-If you are given an irregular booth at an outdoor show, you won't be able to use a standard 10 x 10 canopy, so you'll need to come up with a different shade solution.
+If you're given an irregular booth at an outdoor show, and it's too small for your standard 10 x 10 portable canopy, you'll need to come up with a different shade solution.

-Show organizers usually recommend getting a market patio umbrella, which is typically the best, most flexible and most inexpensive option for shade in an irregular-shaped outdoor booth.
+There's a good chance show organizers will recommend using a commercial market or patio umbrella for a space that won't accommodate a 10 x 10 canopy.
+An umbrella is typically the best, most flexible option for shade in an irregular-shaped outdoor booth.

 I earn a commission for purchases made through links on this page.

-It's not always easy to find a white umbrella, and you probably won't want to spend a lot of money on one if you don't think you'll use it a lot, so it can be tempting to try to make do with a colored umbrella.
+It's not always easy to find a white umbrella, and you probably won't want to spend a lot of money on one if you don't think you'll use it a lot.
+It can be tempting to try to make do with a colored umbrella.

 Colored umbrellas, just like colored portable canopies, can reflect their color onto your booth.
 They may make it harder for customers to get a true sense of the colors in your work, and they can make it harder for you to show your work at its very best.

-Also, if you are not careful, a colored umbrella amid a group of white canopies and white umbrellas can cheapen the look of your booth.
+Also, if you're not careful, a colored umbrella amid a group of white canopies and white umbrellas can cheapen the look of your booth.